Protein Structure Prediction

 - High ipTM, wrong interface in cells.
 A confident complex prediction can correspond to an interaction that does not occur at endogenous expression levels, in the relevant cellular compartment, or in the presence of competitor partners.

 - Training-distribution overlap.
 AlphaFold 2 was trained on PDB structures available at the time.
 Targets with close homologs in the training set are predicted with higher confidence than truly novel targets.
-Always check for near-neighbors in PDB before trusting a high score on a “novel” target.
+Check for near-neighbours in PDB before interpreting a high score on a “novel” target.

 - Hallucinated ligand poses.
 AF3-class systems can produce confident-looking ligand placements for chemistry that is out-of-distribution.
 Treat ligand pose predictions as docking hypotheses, not as bound structures.